 Common strategies include:

 Rotation should be predictable and controlled, not random.
+If you're implementing this in Python, check out our guide on Proxy Rotation in Python.

 Scalable proxy pools require continuous monitoring.